Marvel's Spider-Man (video game): Development

 Marvel's Spider-Man came about after Sony Interactive Entertainment's Vice President of Product Development Connie Booth visited Insomniac Games to speak with CEO Ted Price.
 Insomniac had recently released its Xbox One-exclusive game Sunset Overdrive; without a formal agreement in place, discussions about the potential new project were held off the record.
 Booth mooted the idea of Insomniac working on a game based on a Marvel Comics property.
 Price recalled having a "fairly neutral" response, as Insomniac had only developed original properties, but his developers were enthusiastic about the project.

 The project marked a change in Marvel's video games strategy; Jay Ong, Senior Vice President of Marvel Games, said Marvel had previously released software based on or tied to the release of films based on their properties, but this meant game developers did not have time to create impressive products.
 Publisher Activision had been responsible for Spider-Man games since 2000; Ong said this would no longer be the case and future Spider-Man games were in the hands of Sony and Insomniac.
-Marvel did not want the game to be based on an existing movie or comic book story, and allowed Insomniac to choose a character with which to tell an original story; the team chose Spider-Man, saying they related to the dynamic between the heroic Spider-Man and his everyman alter-ego Peter Parker.
+Marvel did not want the game to be based on an existing film or comic book story, and allowed Insomniac to choose a character with which to tell an original story; the team chose Spider-Man, saying they related to the dynamic between the heroic Spider-Man and his everyman alter-ego Peter Parker.

-Creative director Bryan Intihar said "I feel like he's the most relatable of the heroes.
+Creative director Bryan Intihar said: "I feel like he's the most relatable of the heroes.
 As much as I love Tony Stark, it's harder to identify with a billionaire.
 As much as I love Thor, it's hard to identify with a god.
 Peter makes mistakes, he has ups and downs in his career, his relationships, his family.
-I think we can all relate to that."
-Price said, "He's so human, and he's so relatable.
+I think we can all relate to that".
+Price also commented that Spider-Man "is so human, and he's so relatable.
 He's also the most popular Marvel character in the world, I think".
 Price also considered the technical benefits; Sunset Overdrive has a dynamic traversal system that could be built upon for Spider-Man.
 Marvel's Spider-Man became the first licensed property developed by Insomniac in its 22-year existence.

 While initially excited, team members found the project daunting because of Spider-Man's popularity and the wealth of existing stories and versions of the character.
 Art director Jacinda Chew saw opportunity in the character's extensive history, and consulted online references and Marvel staff with extensive knowledge of the character.